kevinlin29/DropMate-Cloud/README.md

 1. See `dropmate-frontend` for the React app.
 2. Install: `npm install` and set `.env.local` with API URLs, Google Maps key and Firebase config.
 3. Start dev server: `npm run dev` (default port `5173`).

 ---

-## Local Development vs Production Deployment

-DropMate is currently configured for **production deployment on DigitalOcean Kubernetes (DOKS)**.
-While the repository includes Docker Compose files for local development, the environment configurations (`.env` files) are set to point to production DOKS cluster endpoints rather than `localhost`.
-Running the application locally would require modifying these configuration files to use local service URLs.
-This is a common pattern in cloud-native development where production and local environments require different networking configurations—production uses Kubernetes service discovery and public IPs, while local development uses `localhost` on different ports.

----